JoeM-RP/bootstrap-reactiveui/README.md

 # bootstrap-reactiveui

-Xamarin.Forms bootstrap project using ReactiveUI and XaMVVM
+Xamarin.Forms bootstrap project using ReactiveUI and Xamvvm